SuddenGunter/SuddenGunter.github.io/_posts/2019-08-25-firefox-i3-perf.markdown

 categories: arch
 ---
 ![Firefox on Arch](/assets/post1_title.jpg)

 On my new laptop with i7-8750h, 16GB RAM, SSD and fresh Arch Linux - Firefox was laggy as hell.
-Whant to know why and how to fix it?
+Want to know why and how to fix it?
 <sub> (TLDR: install compton)</sub>

 Recently I've purchased a new laptop: Dell XPS 9570.
 I've installed Arch Linux, installed the same packages that I'd on my desktop system for several months, copied [dotfiles][dotfiles-github]